I'm an associate professor of marketing at the Tilburg School of Economics and Management, Tilburg University.

-Ongoing work includes two projects on variety in a digital streaming context: the effect of Spotify on consumed variety (new draft here), and digital content variety and subscriptions.
+Ongoing work includes two projects on the effect of variety on demand in a digital streaming context.
+The first project looks at the effect of subscribing to a music streaming service like Spotify on music consumption patterns (new draft here).
+The second one looks at the effect of the stock and flow of variety on customer acquisition and retention.
 Lastly, I am working on forecasting customer lifetime value when abandonment is two-sided (i.e., both firms and customers can sever ties, new draft here).

-At Tilburg, I teach Introduction to Research in Marketing (masters) and Customer Analytics (masters), coordinate the bachelors thesis in Marketing, and supervise several masters thesis students.
+At Tilburg, I teach Introduction to Research in Marketing (masters), Customer Analytics (masters), and Marketing Analytics for Big Data (bachelors); I also coordinate the bachelors thesis in Marketing and supervise several masters thesis students.

 I hold a Ph.D. from the Wharton School of the University of Pennsylvania.
 In 2013, I rejoined Tilburg University.
 I was on the faculty of the LeBow College of Business, Drexel University 2011-13, and Tilburg University 2006-11.